Learn how Stamped bills customers for Reviews, Loyalty, and Full Suite.

 Failed Payments

-If you are not billed through Shopify and have missed a recent payment on your Stamped account, you may see a banner in your Stamped dashboard that looks like the below image, or you may receive an automated email from our Billing team with instructions to follow.
+If you are not billed through Shopify and have missed a recent payment on your Stamped account, you may see a banner in your Stamped dashboard that looks like the image below, or you may receive an automated email from our Billing team with instructions to follow.

 If you see the banner in your Stamped dashboard, simply click on the Update My Payment Method button to change your payment information and process your payment.